kirillbobyrev/kirillbobyrev.com/content/blog/analyzing-long-win-streaks.md

 Let's spin up Monte-Carlo simulations and finally see if the win streaks we found make sense!

-The simulation I use is very crude, because it basically assumes:
+The simulation I use is quite basic, as it essentially assumes:

 - Each game is independent (which is certainly not true: I would imagine an opponent who lost a number of games to be demoralized)